VenexCon/VenexCon/README.md

 <a href ="https://github.com/VenexCon/Rock-Paper-Scissors"><h3> Rock, Paper, Scissors </h3> </a>

 <p> This project was to have the player select an option and play a game of rock, apper, scissors against a randomly generated computer option.
 This originally started as a console game, and then subsequntly became interactive through dom manipulation.
 The oriignal selectors were buttons, but changed to image based divs' using CSS effects to create a more responsive feel.
 There is a readMe within the project file and a list of further additions. </p>

+<p> This was one of my very first projects utilising DOM manipulation.
+I also found that game design is an area that I am glad to have been exposed too, but not something I am hugely passionate about </p>

+<a href = "https://venexcon.github.io/Rock-Paper-Scissors/"><h5>Check out the live version here </h5></a>

 <hr>

 <a href ="https://github.com/VenexCon/Project-Etch-a-Sketch"><h3> Etch-a-Sketch Project </h3> </a>